 Founder of Spark Nomad, Radical FIRE, Journalist

-- Expertise: Personal finance and travel content
+Expertise: Personal finance and travel content

-- Education: Bachelor of Economics at Radboud University, Master in Finance at Radboud University, Minor in Economics at Chapman University.
+Education: Bachelor of Economics at Radboud University, Master in Finance at Radboud University, Minor in Economics at Chapman University.

-- Over 200 articles, essays, and short stories published across the web.
+Over 200 articles, essays, and short stories published across the web.

-Experience: Marjolein Dilven is a journalist and founder of Spark Nomad, a travel platform, and Radical FIRE, a personal finance platform.
-Marjolein has a finance and economics background with a master’s in Finance.
+Experience: Marjolein Dilven is a journalist and founder of Radical FIRE, a personal finance platform, and Spark Nomad, a travel platform.
+Marjolein has a finance and economics background with a masterโs in Finance.
 She has quit her job to travel the world, documenting her travels on Spark Nomad to help people plan their travels.
 Marjolein Dilven has written for publications like MSN, Associated Press, CNBC, Town News syndicate, and more.

 Now that was actually a really interesting article!